happy07-alpha/repo1/README.md

 # repo1
-This is the first git hub repo.
+This is my first git hub repo.